-Here at UL Lafayette, all Liberal Arts majors are required to have a minor.
+At UL Lafayette, all Liberal Arts majors are required to have a minor, and the Philosophy Minor is a popular choice.
 The requirements for your minor are established by the department in which you major, so be sure to consult with your advisor when selecting a minor.
 Typically, the requirement is 18 hours in a field other than your major.

-If you are pursuing interests in history, you may find that a knowledge of historical philosophical movements supplements your understanding of historical events.
-Philosophy courses such as PHIL 321 Plato, Aristotle and the Ancients, PHIL 322 History of Modern Philosophy, PHIL 327 Existentialism and Phenomenology, PHIL 329 Topics in the History of Philosophy and PHIL 428 Seminar in the History of Philosophy may be of particular interest.
+If you enjoy history, you will find that a knowledge of historical philosophical movements greatly enhances your understanding of historical events.
+Philosophy courses such as PHIL 321 Plato, Aristotle and the Ancients, PHIL 322 History of Modern Philosophy, PHIL 327 Existentialism and Phenomenology, PHIL 329 Topics in the History of Philosophy and PHIL 428 Seminar in the History of Philosophy will be of particular interest.

-If you have interests in psychology or sociology, you may be interested in the philosophical theories about the nature of the mind as well as the nature of science.
-Courses such as PHIL 340 Philosophy of Mind, PHIL 349 Topics in Mind and Cognition, PHIL 448 Seminar in Mind and Cognition, and PHIL 342 Philosophy of Science discuss such theories.
+If you have interests in psychology or the sciences, you will be interested in the philosophical theories about the nature of the mind as well as the nature of science.
+Courses such as PHIL 340 Philosophy of Mind and PHIL 342 Philosophy of Science discuss such theories.

 Philosophical issues constantly arise in popular culture, and philosophy courses such as PHIL 373 Topics in Philosophy and Culture, with subtitles such as Harry Potter and Philosophy, Philosophy and Science Fiction, and South Park and Philosophy offer entertaining ways to explore philosophical issues.

 We also offer courses in Philosophy of Religion, Metaphysics, Skepticism, and a variety of other topics.

 Get some Philosophy in your life – Minor in Philosophy!